eric-keller/npp-linux-02-router/demo1-cli/README.md

 sudo containerlab deploy
 ```

+Note: when you are done and want to teardown the lab setup, run `sudo containerlab destroy`

 There are 3 example scripts provided, that each illustrate one thing.
 Each script provides a `create` function and a `delete` function, which allows you to run a script to create a setup, then delete that setup, then do that again with another script.

 ```